Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: dc and ac charge pumping

 We now investigate the influence of the relative strength of the Rashba and exchange interactions on the dc (Fig. \ref{fig:pump3}) and ac (Fig. \ref{fig:pump4}) currents.
-The dc current displays two interesting features.
+The dc current, $J_y^{\rm int}$, displays two interesting features.
 First, the overall magnitude of the pumped current increases with the exchange $\Delta$, which is expected from the linear response theory.
 Second, and more interestingly, the pumped dc current depends on the Rashba strength $t_R$ in a nontrivial manner.
-At small Rashba strength, both intrinsic and extrinsic contributions first increase steadily before reaching a maximum.
-Once the maximum is reached, the magnitude of the pumped dc current decreases, switches sign and increases again.
-The Rashba strength at which the sign reversal occurs decreases when increasing the exchange, which is particularly clear for the intrinsic contribution [Fig. \ref{fig:pump3}(a)].
-Finally, at large Rashba strength, the pumped current saturates.
-This behavior is obviously in stark contrast with the conventional theory of spin pumping and illustrates the complex interplay between exchange, Rashba field and spin-to-charge conversion.
+At small Rashba strength ($t_R\rightarrow0$), the current is proportional to $t_R$, and its slope is either positive ($\Delta\leq0.6$) or negative ($\Delta\geq0.6$) depending on the exchange parameter.
+Since $J_y^{\rm int}$ is associated with interband transitions via the Berry curvature, it is highly sensitive to the relative positions of the bands.
+For $\Delta\geq0.6$, the two bands are well separated, leading to a negative dc current for all values of $t_R$.
+For intermediate Rashba strength, the current increases steadily up to a maximum.
+Once the maximum is reached, the magnitude of the pumped dc current saturates and decreases smoothly.
+This behavior is obviously in stark contrast with the conventional theory of spin pumping and illustrates the complex interplay between exchange, Rashba field, and spin-to-charge conversion.

-To complete the physical picture, Fig. \ref{fig:pump4} displays the magnitude of the ac homodyne ($\sim\omega$) charge current as a function of the strength of exchange and Rashba interactions.
-We emhasize that we show the {\em absolute value} of the ac components.
-The extrinsic contributions [Fig. \ref{fig:pump4}(c,d)] increase steadily with the Rashba strength and saturate at large spin-orbit interaction, similarly to the dc case.
-In contrast, the intrinsic contributions [Fig. \ref{fig:pump4}(a,b)] reach a maximum, collapse and saturate at large Rashba strength.
-Since we only account for the absolute value of the ac current, the collapse observed in Fig. \ref{fig:pump4}(a,b) is associated with a $\pi$ shift (i.e., a sign change) akin to the one observed for the intrinsic dc current [Fig. \ref{fig:pump3}(a)].
+To complete the physical picture, Fig. \ref{fig:pump4} displays the magnitude of the lowest harmonic of the ac charge current as a function of the strength of exchange and Rashba interactions. $J_x\sim \cos(\omega t+\phi_0)$ is reported in Figs. \ref{fig:pump4}(a,c) and $J_y\sim \cos(2\omega t+\phi_0)$ is given in Figs. \ref{fig:pump4}(b,d).
+We emphasize that we show the {\em absolute value} of the ac components.
+The extrinsic contributions to $J_x$ and $J_y$ [Fig. \ref{fig:pump4}(c,d)] and the intrinsic contribution to $J_x$ [Fig. \ref{fig:pump4}(a)] increases steadily with the Rashba strength, saturates, and smoothly decreases at large spin-orbit interaction, similarly to the dc case.
+In contrast, the intrinsic contribution to $J_y$ [Fig. \ref{fig:pump4}(b)] reaches a maximum, collapses, and increases again at large Rashba strength.
+Since we only account for the absolute value of the ac current, the collapse observed in Fig. \ref{fig:pump4}(b) is associated with a $\pi$ shift (i.e., a sign change).